varmoh/Buerokratt-onboarding/README.md

 [OpenSearch](https://opensearch.org/) will become more and more important part of our technical stack.
 Definitely get to know with their [Query DSL](https://opensearch.org/docs/latest/opensearch/query-dsl/index/) to onboard faster.

+#### NB!
+For development purposes, it is often useful to run both the Bükstack and individual modules locally.
+This can be done using Docker Compose.
+Refer to the README in each module's repository for instructions.

 ### Contact

-If you want to contact regarding to Bürokratt's **technical solutions,** contact rainer.turner at ria.ee.
+If you want to contact regarding to Bürokratt's **technical solutions,** contact varmo.helemae at ria.ee.

 ## If you want to participate as a language technologist